jahilldev/11tyby/README.md

 }
 ```

-To add local data, e.g data specific to a module, add an `.data.ts` file within the relevant module folder.
+To add local data, e.g data specific to a module, add a file suffixed with `.data` within the relevant module folder.
 This will then be accessible in exactly the same way as shown above, but only for that page.
 For example, if you added `home.data.ts` to `./src/modules/home`, your home page `11ty.ts` file would have access to the values held within that data file.

 ## Installation